What is your vision for your future?

 Have you heard or said any of these things?
 I’ve heard all of them from clients, friends and acquaintances.
 What do they all have in common?
 They are all about leaving something behind (and that can be a good thing) but none of them are about moving toward something.

-Or as Jim Rohn said, “If you don’t design your own life plan, chances are you’ll fall into someone else’s plan.
+Jim Rohn said, “If you don’t design your own life plan, chances are you’ll fall into someone else’s plan.
 And guess what they have planned for you?
 Not much.”
+Listen to one of his motivating speeches here: https://youtu.be/C8FOdQp6lME

 I recently received a referral for a client who was letting all her friends know that she was definitely quitting her job at the end of the month and was looking for direction and prayers for the future.
-While I applaud anyone for being decisive and moving on from a situation that has become stagnant, stressful or even unbearable, I also caution clients to use all that energy to plan and create an action plan around what comes next.
-Otherwise, you may just fall back into something else equally challenging and frustrating in order to make a paycheck.
+While I applaud anyone for being decisive and moving on from a situation that has become stagnant, stressful or even unbearable, I also advise clients to use some of that new found determination to plan and create an action plan around what comes next.
+Making a decision to leave something behind is great.
+Hitching that decision to a plan for the future is even better.
+Otherwise, you may just fall into something else equally challenging and frustrating in order to make a paycheck.

-- Set aside some time to determine with clarity what you want for yourself.
+- Set aside some time to clarify what you want for yourself.
 Ask yourself:

-- What are your skills and talents?
-What are your interests and dreams?
+- What are my skills and talents?
+What are my interests and dreams?

-- What do you prefer in terms of an environment to work in?
-Do you prefer to work by yourself or in collaboration with others?
-What type of coworkers do you relate to best?
+- What do I prefer in terms of an environment to work in?

-- Do you prefer to be your own boss or to let someone else run the show?
+- Do I prefer to be my own boss or to let someone else run the show?

-- Design a description or visual of what you envision for your future.
+- Create a description or visual of what you envision for your future.
 This could be a vision board or a specific job description that identifies what is important to you.
-Make it the ideal so you know what you are looking for.
+Make it the ideal situation and set your standards high.

-Most of us have fleeting ideas of what we ideally want in our lives but those thoughts remain fleeting and unattainable because we don’t take the time to gain clarity, create a vision and an action plan.
-Take the time to turn dreams into reality by creating your vision for the future, not just leaving behind the past.
+Most of us have a vague idea of what we ideally want in our lives but those thoughts remain fleeting and unattainable because we don’t take the time to gain clarity, create a vision and an action plan.
+Take the time to turn dreams into reality by creating a vision and a plan for the future, instead of just a plan for leaving behind the past.